ArshansGithub/muse-agent-api/WORKER_PROMPT.md

 **You MUST write this file before your turn ends, even on failure.**
 A request must never go unanswered — ending without the file is the only unacceptable outcome.

+## Sign-off

-When it exists and is valid JSON, end your turn.
+When the response file exists and is valid JSON, end your turn.
+Your final message — the completion your dispatcher receives — must be exactly:

+done <_request_id>

+Nothing else.
+No summary, no greeting, no explanation, no markdown, no quoted content.
+The response FILE is the complete record of your work; your final message is only a liveness ping and must contain zero request content: never quote, summarize, or describe the request, its tools, or your output.
+This holds on failure too — the file carries the error; your message is still exactly `done <_request_id>`.